 As a medical student, under the mentorship of Funmi Olopade, MD, director of the Cancer Risk Clinic and professor of medical and human genetics, Liese has conducted qualitative research on cultural and social barriers to effective breast cancer care in southern Nigeria.

 Liese also was selected to serve as a Teaching Assistant for The Human Body course.
 She is a member of the Pritzker School of Medicine student board and a translator at the Community Health Clinic, a volunteer-run free clinic on Chicago’s west side.
 Liese also is one of the co-chairs of the International Medicine Interest Group at Pritzker.

 Liese received a Doris Duke Clinical Research Mentorship Grant and spent the 2013-14 academic year abroad where she conducted a breast cancer knowledge assessment of healthcare workers near Ibadan, Nigeria.

-Liese is currently a Surgery Resident at the University of Utah Affiliated Hospitals.
+Dr. Pruitt is a Surgery Resident at the University of Utah in Salt Lake City, UT.

 Alexander Ruby, MD

 Alex graduated magna cum laude from Brown University in 2009 with an ScB in Neuroscience.
 Following his graduation, Alex coordinated the construction of a community clinic in Bamako, Mali.

 As a medical student, Alex researched the extent of false fluency in the health care setting as part of the Health Care Disparities course, and he has continued to explore potential solutions related to the lack of translation services.
 He also has conducted research with Benjamin Van Voorhees, MD, MPH, on the economic feasibility of an online adolescent depression prevention intervention.